oyedejioyewole/javabattery/README.md

 ## Features

 1. Nice UI (made with [TailwindCSS](https://tailwind.css))
-2. Notifications on battery percentage (never get caught offguard again)
+2. Notifications on battery percentage (never get caught off-guard again)
+3. Customizable battery levels for notifications (v1.0.3)
-3. A moving blob (because why not - it is also an highlighter)
+4. A moving blob (because why not - it is also an highlighter)
-4. Battery percentage changes in realtime
+5. Battery percentage changes in realtime

 ## Pre-requisites